smitius/flea-market/README.md

 ---

-## Docker
+## Docker Installation

-You can also run the app using Docker:
+You can also run the app using Docker.
+Build the image yourself with the attached Dockerfile or use my pre-built image.

 I built a cross platform image on dockerhub so you can just run it with: